Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Details on the empirical application

 For comparison, we also considered a Cholesky identified Gaussian SVAR model with the autoregressive order $p=3$ (as suggested by AIC) and the interest rate variable ordered last.
 This model did not only display a long-run price puzzle but it also displayed a short-run output puzzle, i.e., the response of GDP was positive (in the point estimate) before it became negative as a response to a contractionary monetary policy shock.
-A Cholesky SVAR with the order $p=4$ shows permanent decrease in the price level after roughly 9 years from the impact but the response of GDP still has the wrong sign in the period after the impact (not shown).
-Therefore, enforcing linearity to the autoregressive dynamics appears to mostly worsen the economic sensibility of the results (with the exception that the $p=4$ Cholesky SVAR does not display a long-run price puzzle, while our model does from some of the starting values).
-We interpret this as further evidence suggesting that it is appropriate to allow the AR matrices and intercepts to vary in time.
+A Cholesky SVAR with the order $p=4$ shows permanent decrease in the price level after roughly 9 years from the impact in response to a contractionary monetary policy shock.
+But the response of GDP still has the wrong sign at the point estimate in the period after the impact (not shown).